sharmapranav25/How-To-Code-Simple-Data/README.md

      run3 -> yellow
      run4 -> *enters exception block - stops iteration* -recreats iterator -red run5 -> repeats

+# Interval Itemization
+Interval: all the numbers between two given numbers are assigned to one class of object

 ### NEWS YEAR COUNTDOWN

-Understanding our problem, we can say that we will interpret time and give sting/integers as outputs
+Understanding our problem, we can say that we will interpret TIME and give STRING/INT as outputs

         # def CountDown()
         #     interp. time-> MoreThan-10 return string